Top 3 Tips for Taking Meeting Minutes

 Before attending the meeting, consider talking to the chief or their secretary to ask what the meeting will be about and the main events that will take place.
 This allows you to make a template or a format for your writing before stepping into the meeting.

-Using the right format will make minutes less time consuming and easier.
-The order of the minutes should follow the same schedule as the agenda from beginning to end.
+Using the right format will make Meeting Minutes less time-consuming and easier.
+The order of the Meeting Minutes should follow the same schedule as the agenda from beginning to end.
 Only a summary sentence or two is needed, not too many details.

 The name of the person who talked about that part of the agenda should also be listed.
 This makes contacting them or asking them questions easier.

 If any motions or votes were taken in the meeting, they need to be written down.
 Names are usually not needed when saying who voted for what.
 Always ask your chief though if they want names recorded for larger votes or votes pertaining to a certain matter.

 If a transaction with a board member is being taken or compensation is approved, usually the Meeting Minutes will include who voted for and who voted against it.

 Now that you know what to take note of, there are also a few tips to make the process easier.
 Try to take all the Meeting Minutes shortly after the meeting and format them quickly so you don’t forget what happened.

 You should also compile it into an online file unless your company specifically asks for paper copies to be handed out.
 Send the file out in a timely manner so that people can review the meeting and ask questions if they have any.

 Any minutes that are taken usually become public documents within the company or even to third parties.
 So, there should be a few things you will want to exclude.
 Try not to mention direct quotations with or without a name.

 You don’t need to make detailed notes about discussions or exactly who said what.
 You also don’t need to include a to-do list or a list of actions that the company decided on for the future.